mmnsports.com

 Veteran Broadcaster Bob Costas Concludes 42-Year Baseball Play-by-Play Career

-After a remarkable 42-year career as a baseball play-by-play announcer, Bob Costas has officially retired.
+After a remarkable 42-year as a baseball announcer, Bob Costas has officially retired.
 Costas, who has most recently called games for MLB Network and TBS Sports, wrapped up his final assignment in the American League Division Series between the New York Yankees and Kansas City Royals this season.

 Costas' contract with TBS expired at the season's end, though his retirement had been planned well in advance, having considered stepping away from baseball play-by-play duties over a year ago.
 The Athletic first reported on Costas' decision, which he intends to address publicly at a later time.